 1 Tbsp powdered sugar for dusting on top

-Combine cake mix, flour and baking powder in a large bowl.
+Combine the cake mix, all-purpose flour and baking powder in a large bowl.
 Sift the dry mixture twice.
-Don’t skip this step–This is what makes the cake fluffy and light.
-Set aside.
+(Don’t skip this step.
+This is what makes the cake fluffy and light.)

 In a large mixing bowl, add water, vegetable oil, sour cream and eggs and beat lightly on low speed until combined.
-Add flour mixture gradually and beat on medium speed until smooth, approximately 3 minutes.
+Add the flour mixture gradually and beat on Medium speed until smooth, approximately 3 minutes.

-Coat a bundt pan with cooking spray.
-Pour batter into bundt pan and spread the batter evenly around the pan.
-Here’s a trick for removing air bubbles in the batter: Gently lift the pan about 1-inch off the counter and let it fall back on the counter.
+Coat a bundt pan with non-stick cooking spray.
+Pour the batter into bundt pan and spread evenly around the pan.
+To remove air bubbles in the batter, lift the pan about 1-inch off the counter and let it fall back on the counter.
 Repeat this a few times.

-Bake for approximately 40-45 minutes until a toothpick inserted into the cake comes out clean.
+Bake for 40-45 minutes or until a toothpick inserted into the cake comes out clean.

 Before serving, dust cake with powdered sugar.